 Cambridge Higher Aspirations Scheme (Norfolk)

 In November 2020, the College launched (in collaboration with Norfolk County Council) a new Cambridge Higher Aspirations Scheme, a sustained programme for around 150 year 12 students from state schools across Norfolk.
-Participating students receive six online subject-specific seminars run by Cambridge PhD candidates, information and guidance from the Gonville & Caius College Admissions team and the opportunity to meet current Cambridge students - many from Norfolk schools and colleges.
+Participating students receive six online subject-specific supervisions (small-group seminars) run by Cambridge PhD candidates, information and guidance from the Gonville & Caius College Admissions team and the opportunity to meet current Cambridge students - many from Norfolk schools and colleges.
 The supervisions cover subjects the students hope to go on to study at university, across an eight-month period.

 Historically, too few Norfolk young people, and in particular state-educated young people, have aspired to apply to the most competitive universities.
 The new Scheme aims to not only increase progression to top universities but also to raise attainment through subject-specific sessions, giving these students the best tools to make competitive applications to universities such as Cambridge.